dzharii/dzharii.github.io/docs/psy-ADHD.md

 ADHD symptoms come from difficulties with something called executive functioning skills.
 To get a better idea of what ADHD can look like in a person, take a peek at this  [comic by Dani Donovan](https://www.adhddd.com/wp-content/uploads/2020/10/AlsoADHD-1.png).

 ![image-20230523153341820](./psy-ADHD.assets/image-20230523153341820.png)

+## ADHD and Procrastination

+ADHD and procrastination often go hand in hand.
+The difficulty that individuals with ADHD have in managing and organizing time, also known as time blindness, can contribute to chronic procrastination.
+Here are some key insights about ADHD and procrastination:

+1. **The Role of Executive Functions**: ADHD is associated with impairments in executive functions – cognitive processes that help us plan, focus attention, remember instructions, and manage multiple tasks.
+Impairments in these areas can lead to procrastination, as tasks may feel overwhelming or individuals may struggle to prioritize and sequence tasks effectively.

+2. **Emotion Regulation and Procrastination**: Emotion regulation difficulties are common in ADHD and can also contribute to procrastination.
+Individuals with ADHD might delay starting tasks that seem boring, frustrating, or anxiety-provoking.

+3. **Task Initiation**: People with ADHD often struggle with task initiation – the ability to start a new task.
+This difficulty can manifest as procrastination, especially when tasks require a high level of effort or are perceived as boring.

+4. **Strategies to Address Procrastination**: Certain strategies can be particularly helpful for individuals with ADHD who struggle with procrastination.
+These can include:
+   1. breaking tasks down into smaller steps

+   2. using visual organizational tools

+   3. practicing mindfulness to increase present-moment awareness

+   4. seeking external accountability (such as working with an ADHD coach or using a study group).

+5. **Role of Medication**: ADHD medications can often improve executive functioning and attention, which may reduce procrastination.
+However, it's important to note that medication alone is often not a complete solution, and works best when combined with behavioral strategies.

+Remember, every individual with ADHD is unique, and what works for one person might not work for another.
+It's important to work with a healthcare provider or an ADHD coach to develop an individualized plan.

 ## How to Build an ADHD-Friendly Workplace